Why Tesla Stock Is Popping Off Today

-Tesla Inc TSLA shares are trading higher by 6.70% to $154.10 during Thursday's pre-market session after the company reported better-than-expected fourth-quarter EPS and sales results.
+Tesla Inc TSLA shares are trading higher by 10.59% to $177.24 during Friday on continued upward momentum after the company reported better-than-expected fourth-quarter EPS and sales results.
 Tesla reported fourth-quarter total vehicle production of 439,701, up some 44% year-over-year.
 Fourth-quarter deliveries came in at 405,278, up 31% year-over-year.

 - Citigroup analyst Itay Michaeli maintained Tesla during Thursday's pre-market session with a Neutral and raised the price target from $137 to $146.